Engineering Topological Phases Guided by Statistical and Machine Learning Methods: Benchmark case: Haldane model

 Given the importance scores we inspect the underlying distributions more closely.
 These are expected to show a certain symmetry such that e.g.~nearest neighbors are interchangeable.
 While this is true, here, next-nearest neighbors are divided into two distinct groups, namely those that connect $A$ and $B$ sites, respectively.
 Thus, we end up with four distinct distributions, for which we show the measured values in \figref{fig:haldane_distribution_unbiased}.

 Having extracted those features that show the clearest statistical response to the change of the topological label or vice versa, the question about the relationships between different features remains open.
-Due to the extremely unbiased approach and the large number of degrees of freedom therein it is clear that there will be no clearcut distinction between the different phases, since different features can balance one another out.
+Due to the extremely unbiased approach and the large number of degrees of freedom therein it is clear that there will be no clearcut distinction between the different phases.
+To understand this we assume that the value of a feature can fall into separate intervals corresponding to the different phases.
+Since the number of features is large it is very likely that changing another feature moves the intervals around.
+Marginalizing over all other features then leaves us with a blurred out distribution that can no longer confidently distinguish phases.
 Therefore, we aim here at only finding the characteristic behavior.
-As a consequence the correlations between any two features are rather small.
+As a consequence of the large number of correlated features the correlations between any pair of features are rather small.
 This is interesting as it demonstrates the stability of the topological phase with respect to noise.
 Apparently, changing a single hopping parameter---even drastically---can leave the topological phase unchanged.
 This is also visible in the joint PDFs between any pair of features, which are all close to the independent PDF $p(x_i, x_j)=p(x_i)p(x_j)$, resulting in small redundancy values.
 Correlations between many (if not all) features should be present and the corresponding joint PDF contains the complete information about the classification.
 Nevertheless, the joint PDFs are extremely difficult to interpret.

 Finding a prototype feature set for a specific label can intuitively be done by taking the mean of the corresponding data points in case of a symmetric distribution or the peaks in case of an asymmetric distribution.
 However, this does not always lead to a correct classification, since correlations are neglected.
 Given the measured frequency of a particular set of features it is apparently more likely that for a single sample most values lie close to the respective peaks, while only few deviate significantly.
 Taking into account the correlation coefficient between the features we can distinguish between actual correlation and noise.